pullashradha/MealTracker/README.md

 HTML | CSS | JavaScript/Angular2
 ----- | ----- | -----
---- | Add space between meal-list & new-meal form | Edit meal form will disappear once the Done button is clicked
+--- | Add space between meal-list & new-meal form | Make edit-meal form disappear once the Done button (new) is clicked
---- | --- | Add button to edit individual meal, instead of entire entry being clickable
+--- | --- | Add a button to edit individual meals, instead of the entire entry being clickable
---- | --- | Add button to delete meal from list
+--- | --- | Add a button to delete one meal from the list

 ## Support and Contact Details